pennlabs/infrastructure/ghost/README.md

 # Ghost

 Ghost is a Content Management System (CMS) for blogging.
 Think of it like the backend of a blog, but it's built so that it can be very easily accessed via an API.
-An example for NextJS is [here](https://ghost.org/docs/api/v3/nextjs/)
+An example for NextJS is [here](https://ghost.org/docs/api/v3/nextjs/).

 Normally ghost is configured using a JSON file.
-But we can also set all the configuration through environment variables, where nested fields are accessed with a `__` (double underscore), just like in the Django ORM.
+But we can also set all the configuration through environment variables, where nested fields are accessed with a double underscore, just like in the Django ORM.

 Here are the secrets that need to be set: